Data Table

 {% hint style="warning" %}

-The File Upload requires a valid record ID for each row.
-This means your Data Table must be connected to Salesforce records (via **Query** or **Variable** data source) — it won't work with **Manual** data entries since there's no record to attach the file to.
+File Upload requires a valid record ID for each row.
+Your Data Table must use the **Query** or **Variable** data source — it won't work with **Manual** data since there's no record to link the file to.

 {% endhint %}